-UCT Prague was founded in 1952, its origins date back to 1807 when the first course in chemistry was delivered at Prague Polytechnic.
-A number of key figures of the history of chemistry relate to UCT Prague.
-Three figures are renowned in their fields: Vladimir Prelog, Nobel Prize winner, Otto Wichterle, inventor of contact lenses, and Emil Votoček, author of the Czech chemical nomenclature.
+UCT Prague was founded in 1952 but its origins date back to 1807 when the first course in chemistry was delivered at Prague Polytechnic.
+Reorganization of the polytechnic in 1920 resulted in the transformation of the chemistry department into the School of Chemical Technology, one of the seven sections of the Czech Technical University.

 Notable prior efforts include:

 UCT Prague has three buildings in Prague 6.
 The whole area together with the Theological Faculty of Charles University and the Czech Technical University form the Campus Dejvice.